radovanhorvat/gonzales/README.md

 ## Project description

-This project is a N-body simulator, which includes a user interface for overview and animation of simulation results.
+This project is a parallel N-body simulator, which includes a user interface for overview and animation of simulation results.
 The low level code is written in Cython and C, and the rest was developed with Python.
+Parallelization was achieved with OpenMP.
 The GUI is written using PyQt5.

 Two main simulation types are available: